PaulDance/cargo-liner/README.md

           This may be useful in order to observe what would be performed without actually doing it.
 This implies `--no-confirm`.

+      --no-dry-run
+          Negation of `--dry-run` that overrides it and restores the default behavior as if absent, i.e. perform the uninstallations as per the usual

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so